Orange-OpenSource/casskop/documentation/description.md

 Cassandra is a stateful application.
 It needs to store data on disks.
 CassKop allows you to configure the type of storage you want to use.

-Storage can be configured using the `storage` property in `CassandraCluster.spec`
+Storage can be configured using the `storage` property in `CassandraCluster.spec` for global Data Centers configuration, or can be overrided at `CassandraCluster.spec.topology.dc` level.

 > **Important:** Once the Cassandra cluster is deployed, the storage cannot be changed.